guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 Typical SRE activities fall into the following approximate categories:

 - **Software engineering:** Involves writing or modifying code, in addition to any associated design and documentation work.
-Examples include writing automation scripts, creating tools or frameworks, adding service features for scalability and realiability, or modifying infrastructure code to make it more robust.
+Examples include writing automation scripts, creating tools or frameworks, adding service features for scalability and reliability, or modifying infrastructure code to make it more robust.

 - **Systems engineering:** Involves configuring production systems, modifying configurations, or documenting systems in a way that produces lasting improvements from a one-time effort.
 Examples include monitoring setup and updates, load balancing configuration, server configuration, tunning of OS parameters, and load balances setup.
 Systems engineering also includes consulting on architecture, design, and productionization for developer teams.